Installation, Sealing, Cleaning and Ongoing Maintenance Instructions for Cement Tiles by Marrakech Design

 Installing the tiles

-Step 1 - Setting the tiles
+Step 1 – Fixing / Setting the tiles

-Step 2 - Sealing.
-Please note that sealing has to be performed before grouting, otherwise grout can penetrate the porous surface of the tiles.
+Please note that the first coat of sealer must be applied before grouting, otherwise grout can penetrate the porous surface of these tiles.

-We have found 511 H2O Plus to be particularly efficient and easy to use – see www.miraclesealants.com (in Sweden www.mpdiy.com).
-Apply twice, apart fromt that follow the instructions on the container.
-While protecting against dirt this will maintain the original matte (and "raw") look of the tile.
+We have found Miracle 511 H2O Plus to be particularly efficient and easy to use – see www.miraclesealants.com (in Sweden www.mpdiy.com).
+Follow the instructions on the container.
+While protecting against dirt and staining as well as giving you a reaction time to wipe up any spills this sealer will maintain the original look of the tile.

-Step 3 – Grouting
+Step 3 – Grouting.

 Before grouting tiles should be allowed to dry for at least 24 hours.

-Step 4 - After treatment
+Step 4 - After Grouting